mmclhugo1/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_lan_troubleshooting.md

 ## Common issues

+### No Route to Host after docker container restart

+After restarting a single docker container, such as the HDP Sandbox, you may encounter connectivity issues between Fusion and the Sandbox.

+The internal IP address of the container can change when restarting the container and Fusion will have cached the old address.
+This can cause the `No Route to Host` error.

+To resolve, you must restart all containers within the `fusion-docker-compose` directory:

+`docker-compose restart`

 ### Unable to activate Live Hive Plugin

 When trying to activate the Live Hive plugin, it may fail to do so on the first attempt.